reduxjs/redux-devtools/.changeset/shy-rings-smile.md

 'remotedev-redux-devtools-extension': patch
 ---

-Fix extension in incognito mode
+Fix extension in Firefox and Chrome Incognito